MicrosoftDocs/windows-dev-docs/hub/android/emulator.md

 ### Emulator for cross-platform development with Visual Studio

 There are many [Android emulator options](https://www.androidauthority.com/best-android-emulators-for-pc-655308/) available for Windows PCs.
-We recommend using Google's [Android emulator](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/), as it offers access to the latest Android OS images and Google Play services.
+We recommend using Google's [Android emulator](https://developer.android.com/studio/run/emulator), as it offers access to the latest Android OS images and Google Play services.

 ### Install Android emulator with Visual Studio

 1. If you don't already have it installed, download [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/).
 Use the Visual Studio Installer to [Modify your workloads](https://docs.microsoft.com/visualstudio/install/modify-visual-studio?view=vs-2019#modify-workloads) and ensure that you have the **Mobile development with .NET workload**.

-2. Once you've created a new project, you can use the [Android Device Manager](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/device-manager?tabs=windows&pivots=windows#requirements) to create, duplicate, customize, and launch a variety of Android virtual devices.
+2. Create a new project.
+Once you've [set up the Android Emulator](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/), you can use the [Android Device Manager](https://docs.microsoft.com/xamarin/android/get-started/installation/android-emulator/device-manager?tabs=windows&pivots=windows#requirements) to create, duplicate, customize, and launch a variety of Android virtual devices.
 Launch the Android Device Manager from the Tools menu with: **Tools** > **Android** > **Android Device Manager**.

 3. Once the Android Device Manager opens, select **+ New** to create a new device.